SysFate/retivad/README.md

 In this idea we want combine it to know if the patient are covid positive.
 Illumina sequencing are to expensive, this is why our choise was a Nanopore sequencer: https://nanoporetech.com/ This sequencer have the capacity to give in realtime the sequenced sequence.
-With the low error rate of the sequencer (2 errors for 24 N), we are able to identify patient and covid variant.
+With the low error rate of the sequencer (2 errors for 24 bp), we are able to identify patient and covid variant.

 ## Conda version
 ### Dependencies